Entiz-Stdio/Whatsap-Spam/README.txt

 Only for Newbies cause I am a Newbie : )
 Hello, I have been on to this for about 3 days to just make the copied code working.
 Here are some Instructions to make your process easier.

+I have added all the files required for running the code

 1. Install python (Check create path file option if you r on windows)
 2. Install selenium using pip command on cmd (windows)
 3. There are diferent drivers for opening Firefox, Chrome, Safari etc. Make sure u have installed these files correctly

-Here I am using Firefox so install Gecko Driver, Download Gecko Driver (https://github.com/mozilla/geckodriver/releases) Add the location to your path list
+To use Firefox install Gecko Driver, Download Gecko Driver Add the location to your path list
+To use Chrome install Chrome Driver, Download Chrome Driver Add the location to your path list

 Steps to Add a Path in System’s PATH Environmental Variable